Important considerations before getting started

 These are not all the possible side effects of MAVENCLAD.
 Call your doctor for medical advice about side effects.
 To report SUSPECTED ADVERSE REACTIONS, contact EMD Serono at: 1-800-283-8088 ext.
 5563 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-Please see full Prescribing Information/Medication Guide, including serious side effects, for additional Important Safety Information.
+Please see full Prescribing Information and Medication Guide, including serious side effects.